CyayaGomi/aw-watcher-input-visualizer-gomicyaya/Readme.md

 I am grateful to developers of these two custom visualizations, as well as the developers of *ActivityWatch*.

 The second flaw is about the visualization itself.
 It provides a truncated view and I don't really know how to fix it.
-I think the same problem also exists in three other officially documented custom visualizations.
+I think this problem is also present in three other officially documented custom visualizations.
 Gemini says that this problem can't possibly be resolved unless *ActivityWatcher* changes the source code of its web UI, because the UI now places the custom visualization in an `<iframe>` container with a fixed size (which is a lot smaller than all other visualizations).

 To overcome this problem, my (in fact Gemini's) visualization provides a scrollbar that you can scroll to check more data.
 You can also click on the legend to enable/disable the display of either keypresses or clicks, depending on which you care about more: